Chanel West Coast Sizzles In Tiny Shorts And Guns N’ Roses Sweater

 One follower was drawn to a particular part of Chanel’s body, and said “I think your eyes look amazing in this pic.”

 The bombshell loves to rock tiny shorts, and just a few days ago she shared some behind-the-scenes glimpses via Instagram stories at a taping of Ridiculousness, as The Inquisitr reported.
-In the snippets, she rocked a pink top and Daisy Dukes that left little to the imagination.
+In the snippets, she rocked a pink top and Daisy Dukes.